-- developing tools to support our engagement teams - · updating our procedures - developing and providing training to our engagement teams - providing guidance to our engagement teams to improve how they apply our audit methodology and policies.
+- developing tools to support our engagement teams - · updating our procedures - · developing and providing training to our engagement teams - providing guidance to our engagement teams to improve how they apply our audit methodology and policies.

 We monitor our progress in implementing these remedial actions through updates to OMG and our audit and risk committee.
-The 2022 review program will evaluate the effectiveness of the 2021 remedial actions.
+The 2023 review program will evaluate the effectiveness of the 2023 remedial actions.

 In 2021, we established an annual accounting technical review of a sample of our entities' financial statements.
-Our financial reporting advisory team reviewed the financial statements of all 16 engagement files that were part of our financial audit PAAQR program.
+Our financial reporting advisory team reviewed the financial statements of 8 engagement files (16 in 2021) that were part of our financial audit PAAQR program.
 Overall, our financial reporting advisory director noted no significant deficiencies.